 Investing in start-ups and small

-From 29 September 2017 you will be able to use crowd-sourced
+From 29 September 2017 you can now use crowd-sourced funding to

-funding to invest up to $10,000 per year in small and medium
+invest up to $10,000 per year in small and medium companies to help

-companies to help them begin or grow their business, or pay off
+them begin or grow their business, or pay off existing debts.
+Here

 What is crowd-sourced